microsoft/language-server-protocol/specification.md

 		dynamicRegistration?: boolean;

 		/**
-		 * Client supports the follow content formats for the content
+		 * The client supports the follow content formats for the content
 		 * property.
 The order describes the preferred format of the client.
 		 */
 		contentFormat?: MarkupKind[];